My Fellow Americans

 My Fellow Americans is a 1996 American political comedy film directed by Peter Segal.
-It stars Jack Lemmon and James Garner as feuding ex-presidents, with Dan Aykroyd, Lauren Bacall, Esther Rolle, John Heard, Wilford Brimley, Bradley Whitford and Jeff Yagher in supporting roles.
+It stars Jack Lemmon and James Garner as feuding ex-presidents, with Dan Aykroyd, Lauren Bacall, Esther Rolle, John Heard, Wilford Brimley, Bradley Whitford, Everett McGill, and Jeff Yagher in supporting roles.
 The film is named after the sentence for the traditional opening of presidential addresses to the American people.
-Walter Matthau was slated to star in the film, but he dropped out and Garner was chosen to star with Lemmon for their first film together.

 Plot

-Republican senator Russell Kramer of Ohio (Jack Lemmon) wins the presidential election, narrowly defeating archrival Democratic governor Matt Douglas of Indiana (James Garner).
+Republican senator Russell Kramer wins the presidential election, narrowly defeating archrival Democratic governor Matt Douglas.
 Four years later, Douglas wins a landslide victory over the now-incumbent Kramer.
-Another four years later, Kramer's former Vice President, William Haney (Dan Aykroyd), defeats Douglas.
-Haney's Vice President, Ted Matthews (John Heard), is widely seen as an idiot, and becomes a continuing embarrassment for the administration.
-Three more years later, Kramer is spending his time writing books and speaking at various inconsequential functions, while Douglas is finishing his own book and going through a divorce.
+Another four years later, Kramer's former vice president, William Haney, defeats Douglas.
+Haney's vice president, Ted Matthews, is widely seen as an idiot, and becomes an embarrassment for the administration.
+Three more years later, Kramer is spending his time writing books and speaking at inconsequential functions, while Douglas is finishing his own book and getting divorced.

-Meanwhile, the Democratic Party learns about "Olympia", the codename for a series of bribes from defense contractor Charlie Reynolds (James Rebhorn) paid to Haney when he was Vice President.
-The Democratic National Committee chairman, Joe Hollis (Wilford Brimley), asks Douglas to investigate.
-Hollis offers the support of the Democratic Party for a presidential run in return for his help.
-Douglas accepts, hoping to beat Haney and get back into the Oval Office.
-Meanwhile, Haney and his Chief of Staff Carl Witnaur (Bradley Whitford) plot to frame Kramer for the scandal, despite Haney's private acknowledgment to Witnaur that Kramer had known nothing about it.
+Meanwhile, the Democratic Party learns about "Olympia", the codename for several bribes that defense contractor Charlie Reynolds paid Haney when he was vice president.
+DNC chairman Joe Hollis asks Douglas to investigate, offering the support of the Democrats for a presidential run in return for his help.
+Douglas accepts.
+Meanwhile, Haney and his Chief of Staff Carl Witnaur plot to frame Kramer for the scandal, despite Haney's private acknowledgment to Witnaur that Kramer had known nothing about it.
 When rumors begin to suggest that Kramer was involved in Olympia, he begins his own investigation.

-NSA agent Colonel Paul Tanner (Everett McGill) has Reynolds assassinated when he attempts to tell Douglas the truth about Olympia.
+NSA agent Colonel Tanner has Reynolds assassinated when he attempts to tell Douglas the truth about Olympia.
 Kramer arrives at the scene to find Douglas with Reynolds' body.
-Before they can flee, Douglas and Kramer are forced to board Marine One by Tanner, who claims that they will be taken to Camp David for their security at the request of Haney.
-During the flight, Douglas realizes that they are heading in the wrong direction.
-Suspicious, they force the pilots to land.
-They disembark just before the helicopter explodes.
+Before they can flee, Douglas and Kramer are forced to board Marine One by Tanner, who claims they will be taken to Camp David for their security at Haney's request.
+During the flight, Douglas realizes they are heading in the wrong direction.
+They force the pilots to land, disembarking just before the helicopter explodes.